 With only one satellite, the full Sentinel-3 mission performance can not be achieved given the requirements for ocean and land coverage.
 With a single satellite, the ground track spacing at the equator would be 2,810 Kilometers after one day, 750km after a four-day subcycle and 104km after 27 days.
 These orbital spacings would correspond to revisit times of 3.8 days for ocean color, 2.2 days for land color and 1.8 days for surface temperature measurements by SLSTR in dual view mode.

-The second Sentinel-3 satellite will be placed in an orbit identical to that of the first satellite, but with an offset of 180° so that its ground track falls directly in the middle of the ground tracks of the Sentinel-3A satellite.
+The second Sentinel-3 satellite will be placed in an orbit identical to that of the first satellite, but with an offset of 140° so that its ground track falls near the middle of the ground tracks of the Sentinel-3A satellite.
 In a two satellite constellation, the inter-track separation after a 27-day cycle is reduced to 52 Kilometers.
 With two satellites in operation, ocean color revisit time is cut to under two days, land color revisit time is 1.1 day and the SLSTR surface temperature revisit period is less than one day.
 Coverage improves with increasing latitude.

 The Sentinel-3 satellites are designed to have sufficient onboard resources to support the complete instrument schedule, covering the full duration of a mission cycle of 27 days.
 The satellites employ autonomous Fault Detection and Recovery Systems and can operate nominally for 72 hours without any ground intervention, even in case of a single onboard failure.

 Nominal mission operations call for two S-Band comm passes over the Kiruna tracking station per day for command and instrument schedule uplink and housekeeping data downlink.
 However, the satellite will be visible from Kiruna for an average period of ten minutes during each revolution with the exception of four blind passes per day when the satellite will not pass over Kiruna.